chrusty/devops-manifesto/Cassandra/Exercises/Exploring-the-storage-layer.md

 #### Create a Table
-This CQL statement will create a new table called "examples" using the simple replication-strategy with one replica.
+This CQL statement will create a new table called "users", holding simple user account objects.

 ```
 CREATE TABLE examples.users (